NICTA/revrand/README.rst

 - Basis functions that can be used to approximate Gaussian processes with shift invariant covariance functions (e.g. square exponential) when used with linear models [1]_, [2]_, [3]_.
-- Non-Gaussian likelihoods with Bayesian generalised linear models using a mixture of Gaussians posterior approximation [4]_ and auto-encoding variational Bayes for learning all parameters [5]_.
+- Non-Gaussian likelihoods with Bayesian generalised linear models (GLMs).
+We infer all of the parameters in the GLMs using auto-encoding variational Bayes [4]_, and we approximate the posterior over the weights with a mixture of Gaussians, like [5]_.
 - Large scale learning using stochastic gradients (Adam, AdaDelta and more).
 - Scikit Learn compatibility, i.e. usable with `pipelines <http://scikit-learn.org/stable/modules/pipeline.html>`_.